jahrik/odroid_cluster/README.md

 # Odroid HC-1 Cluster Build

-With a little inspiration from the [200TB Glusterfs Odroid HC-2 Build](https://www.reddit.com/r/DataHoarder/comments/8ocjxz/200tb_glusterfs_odroid_hc2_build/) posted to [/r/DataHoarder/](https://www.reddit.com/r/DataHoarder/) a while back and a whole lot of [bonus.ly](https://bonus.ly/) dollars from work, I have finally completed my 3 node HC-1 cluster build am sharing my experience with anyone else wanting to check out single board computing for themselves.
+With a little inspiration from the [200TB Glusterfs Odroid HC-2 Build](https://www.reddit.com/r/DataHoarder/comments/8ocjxz/200tb_glusterfs_odroid_hc2_build/) posted to [/r/DataHoarder/](https://www.reddit.com/r/DataHoarder/) a while back and a whole lot of [bonus.ly](https://bonus.ly/) dollars from work, I have finally completed my 3 node HC-1 cluster build and am sharing my experience with anyone else wanting to check out single board computing for themselves.
 Unlike the massive amount of storage provided by the [Odroid HC-2](https://www.hardkernel.com/main/products/prdt_info.php?g_code=G151505170472) build, I am using the [Odroid HC-1](https://www.hardkernel.com/main/products/prdt_info.php?g_code=G150229074080).
 The main difference being, it will only fit a 2.5" drive, where the HC-2 will fit a full size 3.5 inch HDD.
 The purpose of this build is not a NAS, but rather a focus on clustering software itself.
 Primarily, Docker Swarm backed by Glusterfs.
 Future plans also include testing Elasticsearch, Hadoop, and any other clustering software that [sparks](https://spark.apache.org/) my interest.

 ![Odroid Front](https://github.com/jahrik/odroid_cluster/blob/master/pics/odroid_01.jpg)